 Please note that USB 2.0 capture devices are not compatible with Livestream Studio.

-PCI Express cards are cards installed directly into the motherboard inside the computer, as seen in the image of the HD51 above.
+PCI Express cards are cards installed directly into the motherboard inside the computer.

 Connect the capture device to your computer if the device is not already installed.
 This example shows a USB 3.0 device (Blackmagic Design UltraStudio SDI).